Ada Palmer's Terra Ignota Discord Server AMA

 A follow-up to “On Dr. Palmer’s Renaissance art affinities”

-A petitioner
+A Humanist petitioner on

 There is a very similar Ganymede statue at Versailles which I noticed last time I went!